The Importance of Structure

 But does this wording difference really demand two great earthquakes?
 No. If every island fled away and every mountain could not be found, is it safe to also say they were moved out of their places.
-The second account can easily be seen as a somewhat more detailed and finalized version of the first account.
+The second account can easily be seen as a somewhat more finalized version of the first account.
 On the contrary, if the author really did intend for us to understand these as two different earthquakes, why would he go out of his way to make the two accounts sound so similar?

-Side note: Some may argue that the earthquake mentioned in the sixth seal cannot be the same as the one in the seventh bowl because (1) the seventh bowl says “the mountains were not found” and (2) the sixth seal says that men “hid themselves in the caves and among the rocks of the mountains“.
+Side note: Some have argued that the earthquake mentioned in the sixth seal cannot be the same as the one in the seventh bowl because (1) the seventh bowl says “the mountains were not found” and (2) the sixth seal says that men “hid themselves in the caves and among the rocks of the mountains“.
 They reason that because there were mountains present to hide in during the sixth seal, it cannot be the seventh bowl in which all mountains disappear.

 Another problem with the two-earthquake view is the supposition that it is even possible to have a “lesser” worldwide earthquake that, on one hand causes all mountains and islands to be moved from their places, and yet on the other hand it allows for life to continue on somewhat normally for a few years afterwards!
 This idea is geologically untenable.
 An earthquake that moves an island even a few feet causes catastrophic devastation in that region.
 If an earthquake were to cause all mountains and islands to be moved from their places, it would be an unimaginable global catastrophe from which there would be no short-term recovery.